The PhD Creed: Why Work Ethic Is As Important For Your Professional Development As Your Knowledge.

 Since 2017, companies offering the option to work remotely were noting the decreasing number of resignations.
-74% if all employees declare that remote work would make them less likely to leave the company, and 69% of Millenials would be willing to give away part of their working benefits in an exchange for more flexibility at working place.
+74% of all employees declare that remote work would make them less likely to leave the company, and 69% of Millenials would be willing to give away part of their working benefits in an exchange for more flexibility in working place.

 …But Are Professionals of Today Prepared For Remote Work?